sourcegraph/about/handbook/engineering/onboarding/software-engineer-onboarding.md

 ## Give feedback on your onboarding

 You should be discussing your onboarding progress every week with your manager.
 At the end of week 6 at Sourcegraph, spend one hour summarizing your onboarding experience (what has gone well, what was challenging, what would help you moving forward).
 Write down your thoughts and discuss them in your next 1-1 with your manager.
 Take your time to answer thoughtfully — your answers will be very important to make sure our onboarding process is even better for future hires!

-## Weeks 6-8

-Finish reading [Turn the Ship Around](https://www.amazon.com/Turn-Ship-Around-Turning-Followers/dp/1591846404/) and [Orbiting the Giant Hairball](https://www.amazon.com/Orbiting-Giant-Hairball-Corporate-Surviving/dp/0670879835/), and share any final thoughts with your team.